 Since establishment of our CSR program, Boyce has contributed more than $265,000 via donations to local charities and events and through honorary accounting and audit activities for local community-based organisations.
 As well, the Boyce City2Surf team (comprised of various staff members, their families and clients) fundraise each year to support wonderful causes such as Cure For Life Foundation, Angel Flight, Burns Support Foundation,the Amie St Clair Melanoma Trust and Royal Far West.

-In 2019, the fundraising for Royal Far West was generously supported and enabled our City2Surf team to contribute more than $34,000 to help this very worthy organisation.
+This year, the fundraising for Royal Far West was generously supported and enabled our City2Surf team to contribute more than $20,000 to help this very worthy organisation.
 2020 marks the 50th anniversary of City2Surf which has raised over $45 million since 2008.
 Boyce has proudly raised over $285,000 over 11 years of participating in the event.

 Visit the Royal Far West website to find out more about the great work they do in providing regional and remote communities and their children with invaluable health and education services.